sukeshsama/gcp-k8s-jenkins/README.md

 * Connet to your account https://console.cloud.google.com/
 * From menu Select K8's Enginer and choose all defaults to setup 1 master 2 node cluster

-* Once cluster is ready From left menu, select Applications and go to google market and install Jenkins( choose new namespace and provide namespace as Jenkins)
+* Once cluster is ready, from left menu, select Applications and go to google market and install Jenkins( choose new namespace and provide namespace as 'jenkins')
 * Once Jenkins is available, connect to cluster and switch to jenkins namespace using below command
  $ kubectl config set-context --current --namespace=jenkins
 * Connect to jenkins pod using below commands